 Your query will initially be considered by one of our experienced and knowledgeable legal response team, who will take down the salient details of your matter and then discuss your case with an appropriate specialist solicitors in the department.

-An assessment will be made as to whether your case falls within an area of expertise, the legal merits of your case, and the capacity of our solicitors to take on your matter.
+An assessment will be made as to whether your case falls within an area of expertise, the legal merits of your case, and the capacity of our housing lawyers to take on your matter.
 In cases where legal aid funding is available, you will be asked about the details of your financial circumstances to carry out an initial assessment of your eligibility.
 Regardless of our ability to take on your case we aim to respond to every enquiry in a timely manner.

 Brexit Advice for EU Nationals

 Are you an EU National unsure of your legal position in the UK since Brexit? – housing and social care lawyer, William Ford, can help you.

 Osbornes Law are offering a fixed fee meeting to advise on your right to reside at this present time.
 William has a particular interest in cases with an EU law or immigration element.
 He has been specifically recognised for understanding the links between immigration status and housing.